johnashu/harmony_convert_address/README.md

 [
     {
         "status": "error",
         "message": "ONE Address somewrongaddress was NOT converted, ERROR: when sending a str, it must be a hex string.
-Got: 'somewrongaddress'", "one_address": "somewrongaddress",
+Got: 'somewrongaddress' ", "one_address": "somewrongaddress",
         "eth_address": "error converting",
     }